ABOUT US

 Project Management – Whether using your subcontractors or ours, we can manage your project from start to finish.
 We’ll ensure that all documents are in order and develop a critical path schedule which all trades will follow.
 We’ll be on your job site daily to ensure quality control and forward progress.
 You’ll know exactly when it will be done and when you can open.

-QUOTES, BIDS & PROPOSALS: There is sometimes confusion as to the differences between a quote, a bid and a proposal.
-Each is a formal offer to provide a product or a service for a stated price but each has a different meaning and function.
+QUOTE, BID OR PROPOSAL: There is often confusion as to the differences between a quote, a bid and a proposal.
+Sometimes these terms get conflated and are used interchangeably.
+Each is a formal offer to provide a product or a service for a stated price but each has a completely different function than the others.
+Which one is which?

-Quote – A quote is a fixed price, usually for an existing item or a simple service with minimal variables.
+Quote – A quote is a fixed price, given either verbally or in writing, usually for an existing item or a simple service with minimal variables.
 Something that you can point to, such as “I can mow that yard for twenty dollars” or “You can buy one of these for fifty dollars”.
-Material suppliers can provide a quote from a takeoff.
+Material suppliers can give a quote using a takeoff provided by a contractor.
 Some quotes tend to have a limited duration, such as 30 days, due to market and price fluctuations.

-Bid – In the construction industry a bid is a fixed price given for something that another has pre-defined, typically with a detailed set of plans and specifications which describe the scope of work to be done, the materials to be used, the time frame required, payment terms, insurance requirements, etc. All bidders bid the same work per the same plans and specifications.
+Bid – In the construction industry a bid is a fixed price given for something that has been pre-defined, typically with a detailed set of plans and specifications which describe the scope of work to be done, the materials to be used, the time frame required, payment terms, etc. All of the bidders will bid on the same work per the same plans and specifications.
 If the scope of work changes, plan revisions are drawn up and bidders can adjust their bids by submitting change orders.

-Proposal – A proposal is drawn up by the one who is pricing the work.
-Unlike with a bid, the work or the product has not already been clearly pre-defined, plans are incomplete or even non-existent.
+Proposal – A proposal is prepared by the one who is pricing the work.
+Unlike with a bid, the work or the product has not already been clearly pre-defined; plans and specifications are incomplete or even non-existent.
 The scope of work, the materials, the price, terms, etc. will all be described in the proposal.
 “I propose to do this using these materials in this amount of time for this much money”.

 ESTIMATES: We’re often asked for estimates by potential clients who are considering the lease or purchase of a space to construct their own restaurant or retail facility.
-If the intent is to use the estimate to help determine whether or not to move forward and lease or purchase the space, it stands to reason that they would want it to be as accurate as possible and would hold the Contractor to it if they were to lease or purchase the property.
-In reality, what they are really seeking is more of a quote, bid or proposal than an estimate.
-These terms are all sometimes conflated and used interchangeably.
+If the intent is to rely on the estimate to help determine whether or not to acquire the space, it stands to reason that they would want the estimate to be as accurate as possible and the Contractor to honor it if they were to move forward.
+In reality, what they are really looking for is more of a quote, bid or proposal than an estimate.

 SITE SURVEYS: If you’ve decided that you want a preliminary estimate but have no detailed plans, we will need to perform a physical site survey.
-A service charge will become necessary depending upon the scope of work and the project location.
-However, our ultimate goal is to build your facility and this initial survey fee can be refunded if we are hired for Design, Development or Construction.
-This policy helps to compensate us for time and effort spent on the merely curious.
+Depending upon the scope of work and the project location, a service charge may become necessary.
+Our goal is to work with you on the design and construction of your facility, so this initial survey fee can be refunded if we are hired for Design, Development and/or Construction.
+This policy helps to compensate us for time spent estimating for those who are just curious and it also helps to prevent bid shopping.

 During the survey our estimator will walk through the site with you, listen to your ideas and present some of our own based upon our experience and general knowledge of Building and Health Department codes and requirements.
 We’ll suggest options for you to consider, as well as likely requirements and prohibitions.
 We’ll provide possible layouts, equipment options and estimates based upon these ideas.

-Site survey charges will be calculated using mileage, travel time and a flat survey fee.
-No physical designs, drawings or plans will be included.
-Estimates provided during the survey will be verbal and additional charges may be incurred for written.
-As mentioned previously, the initial survey fee will be fully refunded if we are hired for Design, Development and/or Construction.
+Site survey charges are calculated using mileage, travel time and a flat survey fee.
+No drawings, plans or written estimates will be included.
+Estimates given during the survey will be verbal, additional charges may be incurred if a written estimate is required.
+As mentioned previously, the initial survey fee will be refunded if we are hired for Design, Development and/or Construction.
 Call (517) 699-4585 and ask about our rates.

 BID SHOPPING / PEDDLING: The practices of bid shopping and bid peddling are common in the construction industry.
-Bid shopping is when a general contractor or a potential client gathers bids for a project and divulges the low bid to another preferred contractor (often a friend or relative) in order to get a lower price and award the project to that contractor.
-Bid peddling is when a contractor initiates the bid shopping of a potential client by offering to meet or beat the low bid.
-Both of these give an unfair advantage to one contractor over the others, they waste the time and devalue the estimating work of all contractors involved and can lower the overall quality of the work.
-The Lindy Construction Co has been the victim of these unethical practices and will never knowingly participate in either of them.
-In order to avoid these we typically only participate in Negotiated Tender contracts or we make a charge for estimates, bids and proposals.
-These fees can be refunded if and when we are actually hired.
+Bid shopping is when a general contractor or a potential client gathers bids for a project and divulges the low bid to a preferred contractor (often a friend or relative) in order to get a lower price and award the project to that contractor.
+Bid peddling is when a contractor initiates bid shopping by a potential client by offering to meet or beat the low bid.
+Each of these tactics give an unfair advantage to one contractor over the others, they waste the time and devalue the estimating work of all contractors involved and can lower the overall quality of the work.
+The Lindy Construction Company has been the victim of these unethical practices and will never knowingly participate.

 RATES: Each project is unique and with it’s own scope of work and it’s own local codes and governing agencies.
 Our Design and Development fees are charged at an hourly rate plus the Engineering and Permit fees.
 Engineering fees are determined by the Engineer of record and usually based upon an hourly rate.
 Permit fees are determined by the governing agencies and are usually based on the total project cost.
 If you decide to retain our services, we will provide you with a detailed proposal for any of the following options: